raykekiko/ObjectDetection-Tensorflow-and-react.js/README.md

 # ObjectDetection-Tensorflow-and-react.js
-This is a Object detection system ,suing tensor flow and react.js , it helps to identify the objects step 1 - extract the zip file step 2 - and the folder is also compressed so extra that too step 3 - download the dependency like tensorflow , node.js , npm , nvm in cmd
+This is a Object detection system ,using tensor flow and react.js , it helps to identify the objects step 1 - extract the zip file step 2 - and the folder is also compressed so extra that too step 3 - download the dependency like tensorflow , node.js , npm , nvm in cmd